2bit-hack/laptop-store/README.md

 cd laptop-store
 npm start
 ```
-Then head over to the specified port to start listening
+Then head over to the specified port to start receiving